 The thought of opening a record store in today’s era of music streaming might seem challenging, but record stores are actually doing well, thanks to a resurgence in vinyl’s popularity.
-While this type of business isn’t without its challenges, dedicated and creative store owners do enjoy success.
+While this type of business isn’t without its challenges, dedicated and creative store owners enjoy success.
 If you love music, appreciate vinyl, and enjoy engaging with other music lovers, starting a record store of your own could be financially rewarding while allowing you to work in the music industry every day.

 Record stores typically stock a variety of music and video entertainment products for purchase.
-It’s common to find an assortment of vinyl records, CDs, and accessories, like sound systems and ear buds.
-Some stores specialize in hard-to-find and rare music, while others take a more general approach, offering the most popular contemporary music.
-Some businesses also have programs where they’ll buy used merchandise from customers and resell it.
+It’s common to find an assortment of vinyl records, CDs, and accessories, like sound systems and earbuds.
+Some stores specialize in hard-to-find and rare music genres, while others take a more general approach, offering the most popular contemporary music.
+Some businesses also have programs where they’ll buy used merchandise from customers to resell.

 While the same products that record stores stock are usually available online, these stores offer something that online retailers cannot: The ability for consumers to come in, browse, and sometimes listen to products before buying them.
 Today, many record stores are valued for the community, experience, and atmosphere by connecting DJs, independent record labels, and independent bands to music fans.

 According to IBIS World, the record industry’s growth declined by 9.0 percent from 2014 through 2019.
 During that time, the number of businesses fell to 2,660, and industry employment also declined to 10,191.
 In 2019, the industry was predicted to bring in $1 billion in revenue.